-I must confess that making posts on Hollywood conversions can be terrifying.
-It isn’t rare that we Catholics get excited when an actor says something about the faith.
-Sometimes we are even quick to elevate them to the status of models of Christian life.
-Soon after, they come around and start spouting out rubbish and, naturally, we feel disappointment.
-I am going to be clear then with this post: it seems that Wahlberg is a sincere Catholic, and has been for some time.
-He gives a very positive testimony of faith and it is great to see him sharing it so openly.
+I must confess that writing posts on Hollywood conversions can be terrifying.
+We Catholics tend to get excited when an actor says something about the faith.
+Sometimes we are even quick to elevate them to the status of models of the Christian life.
+Soon after, they come around and start spouting out rubbish and, naturally, we feel disappointed.
+I am going to be clear then, that with this post, it seems that Wahlberg is a sincere Catholic, and has been for some time.
+He gives a very positive testimony of his faith and it is great to see him sharing it so openly.

 That said, our models are, and will always be, the saints.
 So if Wahlberg appears one day saying or doing something , we will include in him our prayers and keep pushing forward, ok?
 His role in the movie Ted, for example, is unacceptable in my book.

 I found this very good article by Kate Bryan over at Catholic Vote (Source):

 “Being a Catholic is the most important aspect of my life,” Wahlberg said in an interview with the Catholic Herald in the U.K. He continued,

 “Once I focused on my faith wonderful things started happening for me.
 And I don’t mean professionally – that’s not what it’s about.
 These days, I’ll be in church and people will come up to me and say: ‘Do you mind if I sit and pray with you?’
 And they’ll start praying and it’ll turn out they’re praying for their new movie to be a success or whatever, and I’m like, this is not what I come here for.
 For me to sit down and ask for material things is ridiculous.
 It’s a much bigger picture than that.
 I want to serve God and to be a good human being and to make up for the mistakes I made and the pain I put people through.
 That’s what I’m praying for, and I recommend it to anybody.”